How to order whiskey like a pro.

-Tennessee Whiskey – This type of whiskey is just Bourbon made from Tennessee.
+- Tennessee Whiskey – This type of whiskey is just Bourbon made from Tennessee.
 The main difference is that Tennessee whiskey is filtered through maple charcoal before aging.
-This process removes unpleasant taste and odor and thus, gives Tennessee whiskey a cleaner taste.
+This process removes unpleasant taste and smoky flavor odor and thus, gives Tennessee whiskey a cleaner taste.

-Among famous Tennessee, whiskey brands are George Dickel, Collier and McKeel, and the good old Jack Daniels.
+- Among famous Tennessee whiskey brands – are George Dickel, Collier and McKeel, Johnnie Walker, and good old Jack Daniels.

-Rye Whiskey – If you are looking for a different blend, then try this whiskey.
+- Rye Whiskey – If you are looking for a different blend, then try this whiskey.
 It’s made from at least 100% of straight rye, Subtle aromas of rye, a medium body, spicy taste, smoky flavor, and a peppery finish to counter some of those too-sweet drinks.